 The clock is ticking as we count down the days, hours, and minutes to Valentine’s Day, the Super Bowl of love.

-Valentine’s is about one week away, and whether you’re a fan of this romantic holiday or not, it’s hard to ignore the red candy boxes on display near the checkout stands at the grocery stores.
+Valentine’s is less than a month away, and whether you’re a fan of this romantic holiday or not, it’s hard to ignore the red candy boxes on display near the checkout stands at the grocery stores.